Mould and damp

 Mould can negatively affect your health.

 The best way to prevent mould and damp is ensure your home is dry and well-aired:

 - Allow sunlight into the property as much as possible, especially in the bathroom, laundry and kitchen.

 - Open doors and windows to allow air to circulate, particularly in the bathroom.

-- Open windows or use an extractor fan when you’re cooking, or using a shower, bath or clothes dryer.
+- Open windows when you’re cooking, or using a shower, bath or clothes dryer.
 (Check the air from your clothes dryer is vented outside, not inside.
-But don’t put holes in external walls or ceiling sheets without our approval.)
+Do not put holes in external walls or ceiling sheets without our approval.)

 - Clean wet areas of your home, such as your bathroom, kitchen and laundry regularly.
 Wipe away moisture from windows, walls and near taps.
 Keep bathroom walls, showers, shower curtains, baths and basins as dry as possible.

 - Dry and air damp clothes and shoes outside as soon as possible.
 Ensure they’re dry before putting in a wardrobe or clothes-storing area.
 Leave wardrobe doors open where possible.

 - Clean carpets and rugs regularly using a HEPA (high efficiency particulate air) filter vacuum cleaner.

 - Clean up water leaks and spills indoors immediately.
 Contact your nearest Housing Service Centre if you find any water leaks.

 - Clean evaporation trays in air coolers, dehumidifiers and refrigerators frequently.
 If you have a department-installed evaporative air cooler, we’ll clean its filters.

 - Don’t run evaporative air cooling systems with water during high humidity (over 65%).
 If the air feels humid, run the air cooler without water and open the windows.